paul-blundell/PHPBlogdown-App/posts/about/what_is_this.md

 ## Why should I use this?

 I don't know.
 If you think it suits your needs then go ahead and use it.
-This was created for a quick blog as all the others were very bloated, I wanted something lightweight and allowed me to just write markdown documents.

-- Install in seconds.
-- Just upload your markdown files and your done.
-- It's fast.
-- It's lightweight, the core is only 1.5kb (before installing dependencies).
+Other better options are available (Jekyll) but perhaps this will be of use to someone.